top of page

 Where can I find restrooms?

 Public restrooms are located: at Pella Historical Museums, around the corner from the gift shop; at the Pella Public Library; and at the Pella Police Station.
-There are porta-potties located near the food booth areas on East 1st Street and Broadway Street, as well as at the Dutch Market.
+There are porta-potties located near the food booth areas on East 1st Street and Broadway Street, as well as at Scholte Gardens and the Dutch Market.

 Are dogs allowed at the festival?